Digital family medicine cabinet — what it includes, how it works and how much it costs

 Where is the best place to start?

-A digital family medicine cabinet makes sense when it organises daily life, not only when it looks good in the feature list.
-If you want to see how this model works in practice, download mojApteczka, try the basic plan, and see whether your household would also benefit from a family plan.
+A digital family medicine cabinet makes sense when it organises daily life, not only when it looks good in a feature list.
+If you want to see how this model works in practice, download mojApteczka, try the basic plan and see whether your household would also benefit from a family plan.
 No pressure — just a faster way to keep track of what you already have.

 Frequently asked questions

-A digital family medicine cabinet is a shared inventory of medicines and medical products for the whole household, available in your phone or browser.
-Instead of one flat list you get profiles for family members, assignments, expiry alerts, and order even when medicines live in several places.
+- A digital family medicine cabinet is a shared inventory of medicines and medical devices for the whole household, available on your phone or in a browser.
+Instead of one flat list, you get profiles for family members, assignments, expiry alerts and a clear structure even when medicines are stored in several places.

-What does a family medicine cabinet online cost?
+- How much does an online family medicine cabinet cost?

-Most of the time it follows a freemium model.
-The free plan should be enough to try scanning, add your first medicines, and check whether the system fits your family.
-A family plan makes sense when you want real sharing, more profiles, and fuller automation.
+- Most commonly, it follows a freemium model.
+The free plan should be enough to try scanning, add your first medicines and check whether the system fits your family.
+A family plan makes sense when you want proper sharing, more profiles and more complete automation.

-It pays off most when the household has children, seniors, or several storage locations.
-In practice, you pay for saved time, fewer duplicate purchases, and lower risk that a medicine you need turns out to be past its date.
+- It pays off most when the household has children, older adults or several storage locations.
+In practice, you pay for saved time, fewer duplicate purchases and a lower risk that a medicine you need turns out to be expired.

-It should give you control over who sees and edits the data, and clearly describe where information is processed.
-For many families, it also matters whether the service runs in the EU and whether a caregiver role does not expose the whole cabinet to everyone.
+- It should give you control over who sees and edits the data, and clearly explain where information is processed.
+For many families, it also matters whether the service runs in the EU and whether caregiver roles avoid exposing the whole cabinet to everyone.

-An individual tracker usually focuses on one person and their own reminders.
-A family medicine cabinet solves the household problem: shared inventory, several profiles, children's and seniors' medicines, cabinet sharing, and order across several locations.
+- An individual tracker usually focuses on one person and their own reminders.
+A family medicine cabinet solves the household problem: shared inventory, several profiles, children's medicines, medicines for older adults, shared access and order across several locations.

-Yes, because it removes the most tiring step — manual entry of names, strengths and categories.
-If you're adding a dozen or several dozen packs, the difference between scanning and typing is noticeable from day one.
+- Yes, because it removes the most tiring step: manually entering names, strengths and categories.
+If you are adding a dozen or several dozen packs, the difference between scanning and typing is noticeable from day one.

-Why does pediatric classification matter in a family cabinet?
+- Why does paediatric classification matter in a family cabinet?

-Because in a home with children it is not enough to know that a medicine is "for kids".
-A good pediatric classification takes age and body weight into account, so it is easier to separate products suitable for a given stage from those meant strictly for adults.
+- Because in a home with children, it is not enough to know that a medicine is "for children".
+Good paediatric classification takes age and body weight into account, making it easier to separate products suitable for a given stage of development from those meant strictly for adults.